oyoclass/python3-doc/doc/extralibs/flask.md

 ## Flask

-Flask is a micro web framwork.
+Flask is a micro web framework.
 Flask is similar to [Bottle](../bottle/), but it has more functionality out of the box and scales easier.
-Flask is better suited for larger projects that can span across mulitple Python files.
+Flask is better suited for larger projects that can span across multiple Python files.

 ### Example